Sunday, June 26, 2016

 I thoroughly enjoyed the show.
 I carefully looked at each piece and wished the artists were there to talk about their inspiration, design process and techniques.
 My apologies to the artists and works I could not identify.
 I carefully took pictures of all the information cards but they were unreadable.
 It was an inspiring show and I went home and planned my next sampler.

-Tuesday, May 10, 2016
+Monday, May 9, 2016